 CIO of the Year Awards Winners Announced

-Awards were presented in four distinct categories.
+Del Mar in San Diego, October 2-4.
+Awards were presented in four distinct categories, and for the first time ever the scoring was so close RIS presented two awards in a single category (customer experience).
 In addition, RIS inducted one long-time retail technologist into its Hall of Fame.
-For the first time ever the scoring was so close RIS presented two awards in a single category (customer experience).

 CIO of the Year